 - Do something they liked to do

 - Plant a memorial garden

 - Go to church and light a candle

 - Write a letter to them or their family and share any special memories

-It’s just human nature that we have a harder time grieving if we don’t get to ritualize the death of a loved one in some way.
-So go ahead and do what works for you if there isn’t a service you can attend.
-Your loved one will be smiling down at you from heaven.
-And in the long run, you will feel better.
+It’s just human nature that we might have a harder time grieving if we don’t get to ritualize the death of a loved one in some way.
+So go ahead and do what works for you even if there isn’t a service you can attend.
+Your loved one will be smiling down at you.
+And in the long run, you will honor your needs.
 And when it comes to grief, that’s all that really matters.

 Sending you love, comfort and peace!